 Fidelity vs Vanguard vs Schwab: Brokerage Comparison

-Data Notice: Figures, rates, and statistics cited in this article are based on the most recent available data at time of writing and may reflect projections or prior-year figures.
-Always verify current numbers with official sources before making financial, medical, or educational decisions.
+Data Notice: Data points and financial statistics cited in this article are drawn from the best available data and may reflect approximate values.
+Confirm current details with official sources.

 Fidelity vs Vanguard vs Schwab: Brokerage Comparison